ibm-cloud-docs/Registry/registry_data_portability.md

     ```
     {: pre}

-1. Run the following commands for each region where you have container images stored.
+1. Run the following commands for each region in which container images are stored.

     a.
 Set the {{site.data.keyword.cloud_notm}} region.